5 Automated Text Messages Necessary for Every Ecommerce Site

-If you haven’t done so already, you’ll need to collect phone numbers to build an SMS list.
-Most serious platforms will offer integrated SMS list building tools that use things like pop-ups, signup boxes, and more allow you to build your list from the visitors to your site in a TCPA-compliant manner.
+If you haven’t done so already, you’ll need to collect phone numbers to build a contact list.
+Most serious platforms will offer an integrated SMS list building tool that use things like pop-ups, signup boxes, and more allow you to build your list from the visitors to your site in a TCPA-compliant manner.

-When your list is complete, you’ll need to decide how many SMS you’ll need to send throughout your campaign.
-This will depend on a variety of factors – do you plan on a longer-term drip campaign or just a one-off offer?
-Are you planning to set ‘triggers’ that automatically send messages in response to certain actions?
+When your contacts list is complete, you’ll need to decide how many SMS you’ll need to send throughout your campaign.
+This will depend on a variety of factors—do you plan on a longer-term drip campaign or just a one-off offer?
+Are you planning to schedule ‘triggers’ that automatically send text message reminders in response to certain actions?
 Will you include personalized messages like birthday wishes and loyalty rewards?

 Once you have planned out your campaign and made an estimate, you can purchase your SMS credits.
 With Omnisend, SMS is offered on a simple, subscription-based model that makes this a simple process – you simply set up your campaign with a drag-and-drop builder and away you go.

-So now you know the what, why, and how of SMS marketing.
+So now you know what is, why, and how to use SMS marketing.
 But how to apply it in real-life situations?
-Let’s look at 5 examples of automated text messages at work, so you can get some inspiration for your own campaigns.
+Let’s look at 5 examples of automated text messages at work, so you can get some inspiration to create your own campaigns.

 1. Browse Abandonment

 Many merchants use the “spray and pray” method by sending emails or SMS messages in bulk.
 That might work for a while, but data shows that triggered messages perform better.
-Automated emails and automated text messages can reach customers at the right time with the right content.
+Automated emails and automated texting can reach customers at the right time with the right content.

 One of the examples is a browse abandonment.
 We know how widespread the cart abandonment issue is.
 But try to imagine how many customers fall in love with your products and leave the site without even putting them in their shopping cart.
-You can win them back by sending an automated text message.
+You can win them back by sending an automated text message directly to their phones.
 See some examples below: